vfelix-00/ee157_lab3/README.md

 Figure: The temperature increased as the current increased.
 Although the overall impedance decreases as current increases, referencing the power equation of P = I^2 * R, the power dissipated increases as current increases.
 The power is dissipated as heat, leading to an increase in temperature.

+## Analysis Questions

+1. From your prelab design, estimate your core and winding losses when your in- ductor is subjected to a sinusoidal 1 A AC current waveform with a 2 A DC component.
+Is your estimate supported by measurements that you recorded in lab?
+(Note you will not explicitly do this measurement, but rather infer losses from DC resistance and your temperature measurements.)